brentd/nstance/README.md

 # Nstance

-Nstance is a library for running shell commands inside sandboxed environments, like Docker containers (currently it supports only Docker).
+Nstance is a library for running shell commands inside sandboxed environments, like Docker containers.

 ## Features